 The other kind is Sensory Hate.
 It comes from the fear of contamination rather than subversion or organized violence.
 One feels it for his perceived inferiors whom he sees in some way — aesthetic, moral — as repellent, but doesn’t take them seriously as rivals.
 In today’s forcibly desegregated West, this is how Whites feel about liberated Blacks when we get close enough to get on each others’ nerves.

 Whereas Existential Hate can keep one up at night, with Sensory Hate it’s “out of sight, out of mind.”
-If you’ve gone for a stretch of days without seeing a mudshark couple or hearing a ghetto female shrieking into her cell phone, your feelings toward will Blacks revert to benevolence.
+If you’ve gone for a stretch of days without seeing a mudshark couple or hearing a ghetto female shrieking into her cell phone, your feelings toward Blacks revert to benevolence.

 But when you find yourself captive audience to the object of your odium, your hate will spike.
 For a hypothetical example, imagine a scenario that will no doubt ring secretly familiar even to liberal Whites: elementary school-aged Black kids from the nearby apartments are hanging out on your street, making noise with their electronics and skateboards.
 You wait until they leave on their own, visions of Raid cans in your head.

 A neighbor slowly drives around them as they are certainly not stepping out of her car’s way, and averts her eyes as they glare at her.
 And then you see that there is a little White girl with them, and you wonder about her parents, possibly a divorced mother.
 Your hate is dialed up another notch, firing right over their heads and straight for the heart of the organizing principles of the liberal order.